eToro vs Interactive Brokers

 • Segregated client funds

-Both brokers are safe for EU investors.
-IBKR’s longer track record and financial strength give it a slight edge for very large portfolios.
-Neither broker has had a client fund incident.
-For most retail investors, protection level at both is adequate.
+Both brokers are safe for EU investors and properly regulated.
+IBKR’s longer track record, financial strength, and US institutional backing give it a slight edge for very large portfolios.
+Neither broker has had a client fund incident. eToro’s NASDAQ listing since 2025 adds a layer of transparency that wasn’t there before.
+For most retail investors, the protection level at both is adequate.

 Who should choose which